k4yt3x/cfddns/README.md

 sudo cp /etc/cfddns/template.yaml /etc/cfddns/test2.example.com.yaml
 ```

-Alternatively, since the two domains are both subdomains under the same top-level domain (TLD) `example.com`, you can create one config file for the TLD.
-CFDDNS will try to match the exact config file first.
+Alternatively, since the two domains are both subdomains under the same top-level domain (TLD) `example.com`, you can create one config file for the TLD. cfddns will try to match the exact config file first.
 If it cannot find a config with the exact domain name, it will try to find the TLD's config file.

 ```shell
 sudo cp /etc/cfddns/template.yaml /etc/cfddns/example.com.yaml